open-horizon/FDO-support/README.md

 1. A docker image of of the FDO "Owner" service (those that run on the Horizon management hub).
 2. An `hzn fdo voucher` sub-command to import one or more ownership vouchers into Owner service.
 (An ownership voucher is a file that the device manufacturer gives to the purchaser (owner) along with the physical device.)
 3. A sample script called `start-mfg.sh` to start the development Manufacturing service so that the Ownership Voucher can be extended to the user to enable them to run through the FDO-enabling steps on a VM "device" that a device manufacturer would run on a physical device.
 This allows you to try out the FDO process with your Horizon instance before purchasing FDO-enabled devices.
+4. A sample script called `start-rv.sh` is provided to set up and start a development version of the Rendezvous Server.
+This script creates an environment where you can test the Rendezvous Server, simulate the FDO onboarding process, and try out the device ownership voucher exchange—all before deploying actual FDO-enabled devices.
-4. A REST API that authneticates users through the Exchange and enables importing and querying ownership vouchers.
+5. A REST API that authneticates users through the Exchange and enables importing and querying ownership vouchers.

 ## <a name="use-fdo"></a>Using the FDO Support